Connect with us

 Financial Services Platform

+A fintech entity needed a platform that could handle rapid activity increases.
 Go Beyond Local built infrastructure that scaled automatically.
-When user numbers grew faster than projected, the platform added capacity without intervention.
-The company maintained operations during the growth surge.
+The platform maintained operations during the surge.

 Government Records System